nel417/brand-api/README.md

 # brand-api
-API using mock data to represent a database of designer brands in GO<br>
+API using mock data to represent a database of designer brands in GO.<br>

 <h1>FOR USE:</h1><br>
 1.)
 Download or Clone Project (preferably in your $GOPATH)<br>